weberlab-hhu/Helixer/docs/training.md

     --h5-output-path example/h5s/$species/test_data.h5
 done
 ```
-To create the simples working example, we will use Chlamydomonas_reinhardtii
+To create the simplest working example, we will use Chlamydomonas_reinhardtii
 for training and Cyanidioschyzon_merolae for validation (normally you
-would merge multiple species for each) and use Ostreococcus_lucimarinus for
+would include multiple species for each) and use Ostreococcus_lucimarinus for
 testing / predicting / etc.

 ```shell script